 Sponsored message

 This story is free to read because readers choose to support LAist.
 If you find value in independent local reporting, make a donation to power our newsroom today.

-The president has been escalating his threats over the past weeks to obliterate Iranian bridges, power plants and water treatment facilities.
-Wide-scale destruction of infrastructure, without distinction between civilian and military objects, would be considered a war crime under international and U.S. law, legal experts tell NPR.
+Trump had threatened to destroy bridges, power plants and water treatment facilities.
+Wide-scale destruction of infrastructure, without any distinction between civilian and military targets, would be considered a war crime under international and U.S. law, legal experts tell NPR.

+Sponsored message